RedvsGreen-org/Docs/docs/source/gettingstarted.rst

 NTP
 ------------

-.. note:: Alot of plugins and tools rely on time being exact to the second.
+.. warning:: Alot of plugins and tools rely on time being exact to the second.
 Do not proceed without syncing to a ntp server.

 Edit ntp.conf: